 [Heading inserted: Gazette 28 Jan 2014 p.
 177.]

 10. English language skills for full and provisional registration (s.
-15(d) and 16(d))
+15(d), 16(c) and 16A(d))

-(1) For the purposes of sections 15(d) and 16(d) of the Act, the English language skills prescribed as suitable for full or provisional registration are that the requirements of one of subregulations (2) to (4) are met in relation to the applicant.
+(1) For the purposes of sections 15(d), 16(c) and 16A(d) of the Act, the English language skills prescribed as suitable for full or provisional registration are that the requirements of one of subregulations (2) to (4) are met in relation to the applicant.

-(2) The applicant has, within the period of 2 years before applying for registration under section 10 —

-(a) undertaken the International English Language Testing System (Academic) test and achieved —
+(2) The applicant has, within the period of 2 years before applying for registration under section 10 of the Act, undertaken the International English Language Testing System (Academic) test and achieved —

-(i) an average of level 7.5 or more across the 4 components of listening, speaking, reading and writing; and
+(a) an average of level 7.5 or more across the 4 components of listening, speaking, reading and writing; and

-(ii) no score below level 7 in any of those components; and
+(b) no score below level 7 in any of those components; and

-(iii) a score of level 8 or more in the components of speaking and listening;
+(c) a score of level 8 or more in the components of speaking and listening.

-or

-(b) undertaken the Professional English Assessment for Teachers test and achieved Band A in each of the components of listening, speaking, reading and writing.

-(3) The applicant has undertaken all of the components of a teaching qualification referred to in section 15(a) or 16(a) of the Act, as are relevant to the application, in the English language in one or more of the following countries —
+(3) The applicant has undertaken all of the components of a teaching qualification referred to in section 18A(1)(a)(i) or (ii) or (b) of the Act, as are relevant to the application, in the English language in one or more of the following countries —

 (a) Australia;